 Even the bees, that pollinate the flowers, are male.
 They are called “pollenjocks” and all the female bees fall for these strong, muscular, brave guys.

-These two images are of the pollenjocks.
-Oh, and in case you didn’t know, it’s actually female bees who collect pollen.
+These are the pollenjocks.
+In case you didn’t know, it’s actually female bees who collect pollen.